anovos/anovos-docs/docs/community/contributing.md

 > This example will be truncated in the GitHub UI and via `git log --oneline`

 If you would like to amend your commit, follow this guide: [Git: Rewriting History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)

-### Report bugs using GitHub's issues

-The team tracks all bugs by using Github issues.
-If you find something that needs to be addressed, open a new issue; it's easy!

-## License

-By contributing, you agree that your contributions will be licensed under its Apache License, adhere to the Developer Certificate of Origin, and adhere to our code of conduct.